Veterans Missing or KIA

 Private Curtis C. Alldredge

-Curtis C. Alldredge was declared missing on 5/12/1945 in Germany.
-His unit was the 355th Engineering General Service Regiment.
+Curtis C. Alldredge was declared missing on May 125th, 1945 in Germany, 4 days after Victory in Europe Day.
+His unit was the 355th Engineering General Service Regiment, Company D.

-His parents were Madeline and Ben Alldredge.
-The Alldredges lived north of the Jennings School in Mayberry Township, IL across the field from my Aunt Dorothy and her husband Lige.
-They are buried at Powell Cemetery east of Norris City alongside a monument in memory of their son Curtis.
+His parents were Madeline and Ben Alldredge and siblings: Madeline, Gladys, Elsie, Albert, Laura, William, Silas, and James.
+The Alldredge family lived north of the Jennings School in Mayberry Township, IL across the field from my Aunt Dorothy and her husband Lige.
+His parents are buried at Powell Cemetery east of Norris City alongside a monument in memory of their son Curtis.

 Curtis' memorial monument can be viewed from the Veterans Memorial page by searching for the MIA veterans.